 Every time I see someone post their amazing “elevated toast” on Instagram, I get pretty jealous.
-While I certainly love how I feel when eating low carb, I also really do miss eating bread products – I am only human after all.
-So, in order to create my own fun toast, I figured I should also make myself some low carb vegan flatbreads.
+While I certainly love how I feel when eating low carb, I also really do miss eating breads, and I don’t always want to shell out $8 for a loaf of keto-friendly bread that makes my intestines weep.
+So, in order to create my own fun toast, I figured I should also make myself some low carb vegan crisp bread.
 This recipe makes a really hearty flatbread that is reminiscent of Scandinavian crisp bread (knekkebrød in Norway).
 It’s perfect as a base for lots of toppings, and really hits the spot.

 In order to make this recipe as accessible as possible, it’s also totally nut free!
 This is great for those people (like me) who can’t eat certain nuts, and still want to be able to enjoy some darned flatbread.
 The recipe itself is pretty simple, and can be used for sweet or savory toppings.
 Basically, this is the perfect low carb, gluten free, nut free vegan flatbread for breakfast, lunch and dinner!

 Notes on Making Low Carb Vegan Crispbread (knekkebrød):